ianfixes/universal_paperclips/README.md

 # I didn't write this.

 I'm hacking on the source code of http://www.decisionproblem.com/paperclips/ for fun.
+The eventual goal is to split into a frontend and backend module with event subscriptions, such that the game can be "played" programmatically.

 If you want the original game (as of 10/10/17 when I saved the files from my browser), check out the `vanilla` branch.